 |Time to Spend||half-day or day trip|

-To get to Mannlichen, you must get to either Grindelwald or Wengen in Lauterbrunnen from Interlaken.
-In these towns, you can find cable cars to bring you directly to Mannlichen.
+If you’re looking to get to Mannlichen, you’ll first need to make your way to either Grindelwald or Wengen in Lauterbrunnen from Interlaken.
+Once you arrive in either town, you can easily find cable cars that will take you straight to Mannlichen.

-You shall find small alpine lakes and more hiking trails once you arrive in Kleine Scheidegg.
-You can hike to Lauberhorn (another peak) or Fallbodensee after.
-Either can be reached within an hour of a hike from Kleine Scheidegg.
+Once you arrive in Kleine Scheidegg, you’ll find small alpine lakes and more hiking trails to explore.
+If you’re up for more hiking, you can easily reach Lauberhorn or Fallbodensee within an hour from Kleine Scheidegg.

-Did you know that Mannlichen-Kleine Scheidegg is the largest ski resort in the Jungfrau region or Bernese Oberland?
-It’s definitely one to include in your Interlaken Itinerary during winter.
+Are you aware that Mannlichen-Kleine Scheidegg is the biggest ski resort in both the Jungfrau region and the Bernese Oberland?
+It’s definitely a must-visit spot to include in your Interlaken itinerary during the winter

-Kleine Scheidegg has a train station to bring you back to the Wengen or Grindelwald after hiking.
-Remember that Kleine Scheidegg is the start of the Jungfraujoch railway.
-If you can make enough time, you can go ahead to the Jungfraujoch!
+Kleine Scheidegg has a train station that can take you back to Wengen or Grindelwald after visiting Mannlichen.
+Keep in mind that Kleine Scheidegg is also where the Jungfraujoch railway starts.
+If you have ample time, you can even continue on to Jungfraujoch!

 Visiting Information Mannlichen-Kleine Scheidegg